xavdid/website/posts/building-aoc-showcase/index.md

 title: "Building an Advent of Code Solution Showcase"
 fact: "The British Broadcasting Company (later Corporation) is founded by a consortium, to establish a nationwide network of radio transmitters to provide a national broadcasting service."
 fact_year: 1922
-tags: ["Advent of Code", CSS, projects, Python]
+tags: ["Advent of Code", Astro, CSS, projects, Python, Tailwind]
 og_img: ./images/og.png
 og_desc: "Documenting my journey and tech stack selection for building a static site in 2023."
 ---